hasura/hasura-aws-stack/README.md

 1. Go to ECS in AWS Console.
 2. Create a ECS cluster on Fargate with required specs.
+3. Create a service called `hasura` in your cluster.
-3. Create a Task Definition with Hasura GraphQL Engine container and environment variables.
+4. Create a Task Definition with Hasura GraphQL Engine container and environment variables.
-4. Add the Task to your ECS cluster as a service.
+5. Add the Task to your hasura service.

 If you are want to use multiple-instances/auto-scale, you will need to choose an ALB as the load balancer.